 Biden to sign bill awarding medals to Jan.
 6 responders

 WASHINGTON (AP) — President Joe Biden will pay tribute to law enforcement officers who responded to the Jan.
-6 Capitol insurrection when he signs legislation on Thursday to award them Medals of Honor for their service.
+6 Capitol insurrection when he signs legislation on Thursday to award them Congressional Gold Medals for their service.
 It’s the highest honor Congress can bestow.

 Biden and Vice President Kamala Harris will hold a ceremony in the White House Rose Garden to sign the legislation, which was passed unanimously by the Senate earlier this week.

-Note: This story has been corrected to show the name of the medal is Congressional Gold Medal, not Medal of Honor.